kyma-project/busola/docs/extensibility/form-widgets.md

 Text widgets render a field as a text field.
 They are used by default for all string values.

+#### Widget-specific parameters

+- **enum[]** - an array of options to generate an input field with a dropdown.
+- **placeholder** - specifies a short hint about the input field value.
+- **required** - a boolean which specifies if a field is required.
+The default value is taken from CustomResourceDefintion (CRD); if it doesn't exist in the CRD, then it defaults to `false`.
+- **showInfo** - a string that can be shown below the input field to guide the User how to fill in the input.
+- **tooltip** - a string that will be displayed in a tooltip when hovering over a question mark icon, next to the input's label.

 #### Example

 ```json